-If the reporting party is unwilling to participate in one or more stages of the grievance resolution process, the College's ability to gather relevant evidence and to pursue a charge may be compromised or severely limited.
-The College will respect the reporting party's choices and continue to provide support, no matter what they decide to do, and may continue to investigate to the extent possible.
-If the responding party is unwilling to participate in the investigation and/or a subsequent proceeding, the grievance resolution process will continue with the information available.
+If the Reporting Party and/or Complainant is unwilling to participate in one or more stages of the grievance resolution process, the College's ability to gather relevant evidence and to pursue a charge may be compromised or severely limited.
+The College will respect the Reporting Party's choices and continue to provide support no matter what they decide to do, and may continue to investigate to the extent possible.
+If the Responding Party is unwilling to participate in the investigation and/or a subsequent proceeding, the grievance resolution process will continue with the information available.
 The investigator will not draw any adverse inference from a decision by either of the parties not to participate during any phase of the process.